 ATU - Sligo

-Please note that all QQI Further Education graduates who hold a major Level 5 or Level 6 award are eligible to apply for any IT Sligo programme through the CAO system.
+Please note that all QQI Further Education graduates who hold a major Level 5 or Level 6 award are eligible to apply for any ATU Sligo programme through the CAO system.

 TUS - Athlone

 The most up-to-date information on Higher Education Links is located at the CAO website.

 Click here for details of CAO QQI Requirements Lookup

 Students who successfully complete the course may gain employment in a wide variety of organisations such as community childcare, Montessori and crèches.